 Bitcoin Cash positions itself as fulfilling Bitcoin’s original promise of a peer-to-peer version of electronic cash.
-Bitcoin Cash has a current block size of 32mb, compared to Bitcoin's 1mb, and is intended to resolve what has become both a philosophical and technical debate surrounding Bitcoin's ability to scale and process a higher volume of transactions.
-Bitcoin has a fixed block size of one megabyte, put in place by its anonymous creator Satoshi Nakamoto with no specific justification given at the time.
+Bitcoin Cash has a current block size of 32MB, compared to Bitcoin's 1MB, and is intended to resolve what has become both a philosophical and technical debate surrounding Bitcoin's ability to scale and process higher transaction volumes.
+Although Bitcoin’s block weight and throughput increased with the softfork activation of segregated witness in August 2017, Bitcoin still has a fixed block size of one megabyte, put in place by its anonymous creator Satoshi Nakamoto with no specific justification given at the time.
 Bitcoin developers generally agreed the size’s purpose was to prevent spam transactions or denial-of-service attacks.
-This fixed block size limited the Bitcoin network to about three to seven transactions per second.
-As the Bitcoin network became more popular and started approaching the transaction limit, transactions fees increased and users experienced delays in the processing of their transactions.
-The Bitcoin Cash community’s response was to scale the network by increasing the base block size, which allows more transactions to flow through the network without causing delays or increased transaction fees.
-This approach contrasts with Bitcoin’s, which aims to enable scalability through the lightning network, where transactions can be securely confirmed without being included in the base chain's blocks.
-Broadly, this distinction represents a design difference in scaling at the protocol layer vs scaling at layer 2.
+This fixed block size limited the Bitcoin network to less than five transactions per second.
+As the Bitcoin network became more popular and started approaching the transaction limit, transaction fees increased and users experienced delays in the processing of their transactions.
+In contrast to what became the consensus view of the Bitcoin community to tackle throughput limitations via efficiency improvements to the base layer and the development of second-layer networks, the Bitcoin Cash community’s response was to scale the network by increasing the base block size.
+This approach allows more transactions to flow through the network without causing delays or increased transaction fees and contrasts with Bitcoin’s, which aims to enable scalability through the Lightning Network, where transactions can be securely confirmed without being included in the base chain's blocks.
+Broadly, this distinction represents a design difference in scaling at the protocol layer vs scaling at layer.

-Bitcoin Cash network underwent a protocol upgrade on May 15, 2018, that increased the block size from eight to 32 megabytes, increased the default OP_Return size from 80 bytes to 220 bytes, and re-enabled some OpCodes that were removed from the Bitcoin protocol prior to the Bitcoin Cash hardfork.
-The increased block size will allow for even greater transaction volume on the Bitcoin Cash network.
-A larger OP_Return size will increase the amount of data that can be embedded into the Bitcoin Cash blockchain, potentially enabling applications to be built on top of the Bitcoin Cash blockchain.
+The Bitcoin Cash network underwent a protocol upgrade on May 15, 2018, that increased the block size from 8 to 32 megabytes, increased the default OP_Return size from 80 bytes to 220 bytes, and re-enabled some OpCodes that were removed from the Bitcoin protocol prior to the Bitcoin Cash hardfork.
+The increased block size allows for even greater transaction volume on the Bitcoin Cash network.
+A larger OP_Return size increases the amount of data that can be embedded into the Bitcoin Cash blockchain, potentially enabling applications to be built on top of the Bitcoin Cash blockchain.
 Re-enabling OP_Codes expands the possibilities for Bitcoin Cash, including binary options contracts.

 Mining Bitcoin Cash is similar to mining Bitcoin.
-Like Bitcoin, Bitcoin Cash mining has been dominated by several large mining pools, members of which utilize application specific integrated circuits (ASICs).
-Given the similarities between Bitcoin and Bitcoin Cash, miners can switch between the two with relative ease, directing efforts towards the more profitable protocol.
+Like Bitcoin, Bitcoin Cash mining has been dominated by several large mining pools, members of which utilize application-specific integrated circuits (ASICs).
+Given the similarities between Bitcoin, Bitcoin Cash, and Bitcoin SV miners can switch between the two with relative ease, directing efforts towards the more profitable network.

 Bitcoin Cash Mining